fenago/ml-scikit-keras-tensorflow/labs/lab_5.md

 `loss` hyperparameter to `"hinge"`, as it is not the default value.
-Finally, for better performance, you should set the `dual` hyperparameter to `False`, unless there are more features than training instances (we will discuss duality later in the chapter).
+Finally, for better performance, you should set the `dual` hyperparameter to `False`, unless there are more features than training instances (we will discuss duality later in the lab).